 - In a heavy 2.5 or more quart saucepan, combine sugar, corn syrup, and water.
 Attach a candy thermometer to the side of the pan.
 Bring contents to a boil stirring very frequently to dissolve the sugar.
 When you reach a boil, add the roasted peanuts and continue cooking until the temperature reaches 300 degrees, stirring constantly.

 - Remove the baking sheet from the oven.
 Immediately remove the peanut brittle from the heat and stir in the butter, baking soda, and vanilla.
 Be careful, as it will foam up and change texture.
-Quickly and carefully pour the caramel into a circle or line and tilt to spread the peanut brittle.
-Let the brittle cool at room temperature before breaking into pieces.

 Notes

-- Making candy is a pretty precise business as a chemical reaction is taking place so invest in a candy/deep fry thermometer to achieve the desired texture for this peanut brittle and all your candy recipes.
+- Making candy is a pretty precise business, as a chemical reaction is taking place.
+So invest in a candy/deep fry thermometer to achieve the desired texture for this peanut brittle and all your candy recipes.
 They are fairly inexpensive and a necessity for making great candy.

 - Please be very careful as the candy mixture gets extremely hot.
 Wear oven mitts and keep your arms covered.
 Take precautions to keep children and pets away while you are making candy.